-The most recent Friends support and drive has been for the creation of a Community Wildlife Garden on the old depot site in the Park.
+Through the Friends support and drive the old depot site was transformed into a Community Wildlife Garden.
 The transformation of the derelict site into a Wildlife Garden for the enjoyment of the local community would not have been possible without grants from the Lottery-funded Community Spaces programme, Southwark Council’s Cleaner Greener Safer fund and the Friends of Peckham Rye Park, and generous donations of seating from local residents.

 Monthly maintenance days - get involved!

-Now that the practical works are completed regular maintenance days are starting.
-These will be on the first Sunday of every month at 2pm.
+Regular maintenance days are on the first Sunday of every month at 2pm.
 If you would like to be involved in planting and on-going maintenance of the garden please let us know by emailing us on FOPRP@aol.com

 Other issues of concern that members of the Friends Committee have made representations on behalf of the Friends are:

 A proposed cycle path on the east side of Peckham Rye Common;Development of the paddling pool site, now a meadow area and part of the London House Sparrow Parks Project; Changing room containers to be sited next to the new cafe; andThe development of the old Waverley Girls Lower School site into a boys secondary school now Harris Boys Academy East Dulwich.

 None of the above would be possible without the continuing support of our members.